Stationary Two-State System in Optics using Layered Materials: Abstract

 \section{Abstract}

-When electrodynamics is quantized in a situation where electrons are confined to a flat surface, as in the case of graphene, one of the Maxwell's equations emerges as a local component of the Hamiltonian.
-We demonstrate that, owing to the residual gauge invariance for the local Hamiltonian, nontrivial constraints on physical states arise.
-We construct two stationary quantum states with a zero energy expectation value: one replicates the scattering and absorption of light, a phenomenon familiar in classical optics, while the other is more fundamentally associated with photon creation.
-According to the Hamiltonian, these two states are inseparable, forming a two-state system.
-However, there exists a specific number of surfaces for which the two states become decoupled.
-This number is $2/\pi \alpha$, where $\pi \alpha$ is the absorption probability of a single surface.
-To explore the physics that can emerge in such decoupled cases, we investigate certain perturbations that can influence a two-state system based on symmetry considerations, utilizing concepts such as parity, axial (pseudo) gauge fields, and surface deformation.
+In scenarios where electrons are confined to a flat surface, such as graphene, quantizing electrodynamics reveals intriguing insights.
+We find that one of Maxwell’s equations manifests as part of the Hamiltonian, leading to novel constraints on physical states due to residual gauge invariance.
+We identify two quantum states with zero energy expectation values: one replicates the scattering and absorption of light, a phenomenon familiar in classical optics, while the other is more fundamentally associated with photon creation.
+These states form an inseparable two-state system, giving a new formula for reflection and transmission coefficients with photon emission effects.
+Notably, there exists a special thickness of the surface where these states decouple, offering intriguing possibilities for exploring physics through symmetry-based perturbations involving concepts of parity, axial gauge fields, and surface deformation.